Vivendi CEO quits, opening door to strategy shift

 Financial sources said last month that bankers were working on proposals ranging from selling individual business units, such as Maroc Telecom worth some 5.4 billion euros, to carving up the company with telecoms on one side and media on the other.

-The second source familiar with the matter said he viewed Activision, with a market capitalisation of $13 billion, as the best candidate for a sale.
+The second source familiar with the matter said he viewed Activision, with a market capitalization of $13 billion, as the best candidate for a sale.

 The group will now be in the hands of Jean-Francois Dubos, who joined Vivendi predecessor Compagnie Generale des Eaux in 1991 and has been general counsel since 1994.